w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 ## Voting on a Referendum

-If you are a voter, it means that you will vote with your
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} on each single referendum.
+If you are a voter, it means that you will vote with your tokens on each single referendum.

 In Governance V1, voters could cast only an _aye_ or _nay_ vote.
 In Polkadot OpenGov, voters can additionally cast a _abstain_ and _split_ votes.